 Depending on your desired level of doneness and the thickness of the fish you are preparing, you will need to cook it between 8 and 15 minutes in a 400-degree oven.

-Making sheet pan salmon and asparagus couldn’t be easier.
+Making sheet pan salmon with asparagus and tomatoes couldn’t be easier.
 Start by preheating your oven and lining a baking sheet with parchment paper.

 Place the asparagus in a single layer, and drizzle with oil.
 Add the salmon, and season with salt and pepper.
 Top with the shallots, cherry tomatoes, and lemon slices.